Cost of Simulating Entanglement in Steering Scenario: Introduction

-In quantum information theory, entanglement is recognized as a resource because it enables certain dynamical processes (i.e. channels) that would otherwise be impossible, or at least more costly, to perform.
+In quantum information theory, entanglement is recognized as a resource because it enables certain dynamical processes (i.e., channels) that would otherwise be impossible, or at least more costly, to perform.
 For instance, shared entanglement can be used in conjunction with some noisy classical channel to increase its zero-error transmission \cite{Cubitt-2010a, Leung-2012a}.
 Another dramatic effect is quantum teleportation, in which a classical channel is combined with shared entanglement to generate a perfect quantum channel \cite{Bennett-1993a}.
 In these examples, entanglement is used for the purpose of channel coding as it helps transform a noisy channel into a noiseless one.
 The converse task, analogous to the ``Reverse Shannon'' problem \cite{Bennett-2002a, Cubitt-2011a}, considers how much noiseless resource is needed to simulate a noisy entanglement-enhanced setup.
 Here the goal is not communication but rather simulation.
-From this perspective, one can quantify the resource value of an entangled state by how much classical resources are needed to simulate the dynamics that it generates.
+From this perspective, one can quantify the resource value of an entangled state by how much classical resources is needed to simulate the dynamics that it generates.

-Besides the standard entanglement-assisted paradigm, there are a variety of other ways in which a bipartite entangled state can be used to build a channel \cite{Schmid-2020a}, and each of them will typically have a different simulation cost.
-In this letter, we focus on the type of channels that emerge in quantum steering setups \cite{Uola2020}.
-These are classical-to-classical-quantum (c-to-cq) channels that are generated when Alice measures her half of the state $\rho_{AB}$ in some chosen manner, thereby collapsing Bob's system into one of many possible post-measurement states.
+Beyond the standard entanglement-assisted paradigm, there are various other ways in which a bipartite entangled state can be used to build a channel \cite{Schmid-2020a}, and each of them will typically have a different simulation cost.
+In this paper, we focus on the type of channels that emerge in quantum steering setups \cite{Uola2020}.
+These are classical-to-classical-quantum (c-to-cq) channels that are generated when Alice measures her half of the state $\rho_{AB}$ in some chosen manner, thereby preparing Bob's system into one of many possible post-measurement states.
 From a fundamental perspective, these channels are vital to the study of quantum nonlocality \cite{Wiseman2007}.
-But more practically they have important application in semi-device-independent entanglement witnessing \cite{Cavalcanti-2017a} and operational games \cite{Piani-2015a}.
+But more practically they have important applications in semi-device-independent entanglement witnessing \cite{Cavalcanti-2017a} and operational games \cite{Piani-2015a}.